Skip to content

 This plugin has two modes:

-• Parent sample ON: The parallel controller will display its response time (=the response time of its slowest child),
+• Parent sample ON: The parallel controller will display the response time of its slowest child (RT2 in the example above),

 • Parent sample OFF: Each child will have its individual response time displayed.